kurrasriharsha26/Employee-Salary-Prediction-IBM/README.md

 Giving a ⭐️ on GitHub
 Sharing it with friends
 Forking it and building your own improvements!
+ Future Improvements can includes:
+ 1.AI prediction with direct connections with employees 2.AI prediction can daily predictions.

 📄 License
 This project is for educational and internship purposes.
 All rights reserved by the author.